-Up until last year, the Seikan Tunnel in Japan was the longest and deepest underwater tunnel covering a 23.3km distance.
+The Seikan Tunnel in Japan is currently the longest and deepest underwater tunnel in the world covering a 23.3km distance.
 Built 140m below the seabed it passes beneath the Tsugaru Strait and connects the Aomori Prefecture on Honshu Island and the Hokkaido Island.
 Construction began in September 1971 and the tunnel cross section is designed to facilitate Shinkansen trains.

-Now, the longest undersea tunnel runs for 57km under the Swiss Alps, which officially opened in 2016.
+But the title of the longest and deepest tunnel in the world goes to the Gotthard base tunnel which runs for 57km under the Swiss Alps, which officially opened in 2016.
 It connects Erstfeld in the central Swiss canton of Uri, to Bodio in the southern Ticino canton.
 The number of daily rail passengers is expected to increase from 9,000 people to 15,000 by 2020, according to the Swiss federal railway service.
 Construction took 17 years at a cost of more than 12 billion Swiss francs (£8.4billion).
 The Swiss rail service said it took 43,800 hours of non-stop work by 125 labourers rotating in three shifts to lay the tunnel’s slab track.